nawhi/refactoring-to-pipelines/README.md

-# Refactoring to Collection Pipelines Exercises
+# Collection Pipeline Refactoring Exercises

 Learn how to express algorithms using collection pipelines instead of loops.